alirezasdg1/Bike-Sharing/README.md

 ## Methods:

-To achieve the main goal of this study, I used three different dataset.
+To achieve the main goal of this study, I used three different datasets.
 The first dataset was for a bake share system( i.e., Bluebikes in Boston) [1].
 Here, I only included data for year 2017.
 This dataset included more than 1,300,000 instances with the following attributes [2]:

 	1. Trip Duration (seconds)
 	2. Start Time and Date